 Real food is wholesome, nutrient-rich, and simple.
 A real food lifestyle avoids overly-processed food products.
 How can you spot an overly-processed food product?
 Well, the ingredient list usually reads more like an advanced college textbook than a recipe.
 If you can’t pronounce the ingredients, and you wouldn’t use them in your own kitchen, your body probably won’t recognize them either.

 I believe that real food should be our main source of nutrients and vitamins and minerals.
 And while real food is the ideal source for these things, sometimes we may need to use supplements to get what we need.
 I take a few supplements specifically for supporting my skin: Vitamin D3 (1000mg), Vitamin C (1000mg daily), zinc (10-15 mg daily), and cod liver oil (2 pills).
 I started routinely taking these supplements after listening to The Beauty of Dirty Skin and getting my blood work results back from my functional medicine doctor.
 Garden of Life is my favorite supplement brand at the moment.
 I also take a digestive enzyme and probiotic, as mentioned in the gut health practice.
 This podcast provides excellent information on the why and what to use for supplementation.

-Practice 5: Nourishing, Non-Toxic Skincare
+Practice 5: Nourishing Skincare Routines

 Along with taking care of the gut and eating nourishing foods, it’s important to use products that will nourish the skin versus harm it.
-You can read about my skincare routine over here.

 When you have skin issues, like acne, it’s hard to go without makeup, but allowing the skin to breathe at least once a week is important.
 Go makeup free as often as you can, and remove your makeup at night before settling into bed.